Ivory42/ObjectManager/README.md

 	FObject entity;
 	entity = ConstructObject(entityId);
 	ABaseEntity myEntity = FEntityStatics.RegisterEntity(entity);

-	FEntityStatics.SetValidationProperty(myEntity, "BaseEntity.MyCustomEntity"); // Tags this entity with a validation property that we can check later
+	// Tags this entity with a validation property that we can check later FEntityStatics.SetValidationProperty(myEntity, "BaseEntity.MyCustomEntity");
 }
-...

 void SomeOtherFunction(int entityId)
 {
 	ABaseEntity myEntity = FEntityStatics.GetEntityFromIndex(entityId);
 	if (myEntity)
 	{
-		// You now have the same entity if the index matches, if you want to make sure this is the entity you are looking for, you can use validation properties if (IsEntityOfType(myEntity, "BaseEntity.MyCustomEntity")
+		/* You now have the same entity if the index matches, if you want to make sure this is the entity you are looking for, you can use validation properties */ if (IsEntityOfType(myEntity, "BaseEntity.MyCustomEntity"))
 		{
 			// Now only execute code on entities which are tagged `BaseEntity.MyCustomEntity` }